 - a waiting room with toilets

 - covered seating on platforms.

-Construction on the station will begin in late 2018 and will be complete in late 2019.
+Construction on the station began in late 2018 and will be complete in late 2019.

 What you told us